aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/save-custom-mesh-formats/_index.md

 }
 ```

-*The visitor pattern walks every node, extracts mesh data, **triangulate mesh java** using `PolygonModifier.triangulate`, applies the node’s global transform, and finally writes the binary payload.
+*The visitor pattern walks every node, extracts mesh data, **triangulate mesh Java** using `PolygonModifier.triangulate`, applies the node’s global transform, and finally writes the binary payload.
 This is the core of **how to write binary** for 3‑D meshes.*

 ## Common Issues & Troubleshooting